FAQ

 Common questions and answers

-If you can’t find a solution here, consider joining our Gatling Community Forum.
+If you can’t find a solution here or in the rest of documentation, post your question in the Gatling Community Forum.

 This file is an implementation detail and is subject to change any time without any further notice.
 We strongly recommend against writing your own parser and parse it for your own needs.